 The wedding ceremony is one of the most beautiful of all Jewish traditions.
 The elements of a Jewish wedding are based both in custom and law but must include the following: 1.
 Birkat Erusin: betrothal blessings 2.
 The giving of a (solid) ring to the bride 3.
 Recitation of the marriage formula 4.
 Reading the Ketubah 5.
 Birkat Nisu’in (also known as Sheva Brachot): recitation of the seven additional blessings of marriage 6.
 The groom stepping on a glass to recall the destruction of the Temple in Jerusalem.
 Our rabbis work very closely with couples during the months prior to the big day to help create a ceremony that is personal, warm and a celebration of the love between the partners.

 Couples celebrating a special wedding anniversary or individuals celebrating a birthday can choose to receive a blessing from the bimah during a Shabbat evening service.

 Jewish tradition is clear.
 In the shadow of loss, our community and our rituals are intended reach out to us with acts that bring solace, comfort, and support.
-Charlotte is fortunate to have a Jewish community cemetery that welcomes all Jews, regardless of affiliation.
+Denver is fortunate to have a Jewish community cemetery that welcomes all Jews, regardless of affiliation.
 More information is available by visiting our cemetery’s website, mountnebocemetery.com.
 As a member of BMH-BJ, if you should experience the loss of a loved one, please contact either the office directly and we will contact our rabbi and cantor immediately.